SteveRuan/MugenAITool/README.md

 ### 2018.01.24:
 - Main: Renamed components and created new class CharFilesInfo to record the file information.
 - Atk Storage: Updated with CharFilesInfo class.

+### 2018.02.11:
+- Main: First step of "one button create AI".
+Created new files and folder for AI.
+Try to link Atk Storage, AI Switch Manager and Guard Manager together.
+- CharFilesInfo: Bug fix, clear names of ST files to avoid when we use ReadDef function.
+- Atk Storage: Record down all triggers except for those contain "command"s when we read CMD file.
+- Guard Manager: Check "CanAirGuard".